Cabo. It’s a name that conjures up images of turquoise water lapping resort shorelines and palm tree-framed desert hills as a backdrop.

 Many registered taxis operate in Los Cabos, and your hotel can arrange one for you.
 I recommend calling a taxi instead of taking one off the street; even seemingly well-marked vehicles can be pirate taxis.

 Uber is another excellent (and often cheaper) option in Los Cabos.
-Unfortunately, Uber’s availability is extremely limited.
-However, it’s worth a shot, especially if you’ll be traveling from the airport, where you can save dozens of dollars compared to an airport cab.
+Unfortunately, Uber’s availability is extremely limited; you can only travel from Cabo to the airport, as Uber isn’t allowed to pick up passengers at the Cabo airport.

 Is It Safe to Drive in Los Cabos?